cs-icon.svg

 }

-Example: If you wish to match entries with the term tv but exclude the target term led.
+Example: If you wish to match entries with all the terms above the target term navy_blue, excluding navy_blue itself.

 query = {